-Road Operations crews are starting Gravenhurst’s annual spring street sweeping program on April 18 with the goal of cleaning all urban sidewalks and streets of sand and other debris deposited over the winter, according to an announcement from the town on April 18.
+Road Operations crews are starting Gravenhurst’s annual spring street sweeping program on April 18 with the goal of cleaning all urban sidewalks and streets of sand and other debris deposited over the winter, according to an announcement from the town.

 Residents can help by ensuring their vehicles do not overhang onto the road or sidewalk, by keeping basketball or hockey nets off the road and away from the edge of the curb, and by ensuring waste and recycling containers are not placed on the road.
 Locals are also instructed not to park on the road during street sweeping operations and to avoid sweeping or pushing sand and other debris into piles on the road because the sweeper will not be able to remove it effectively.
 Street sweeping operations typically begin with sidewalk sweeping followed by a week or two of street sweeping and the town will also begin sweeping downtown sidewalks on April 18.